 Privacy policy and Google data use

-Last updated: April 5, 2026.
-This page explains CitationGraph core privacy policy for public-site inquiries, invite requests, connected-site telemetry, and Google Analytics read-only data, plus region-specific disclosure notes where local law may require more detail.
+Last updated: June 26, 2026.
+This page explains CitationGraph core privacy policy for public-site inquiries, invite requests, connected-site telemetry, and Google user data received through Google Analytics, Google Search Console, and Google Ads connections, including GravityAds ads analytics and optimization features available through gravityads.dev, plus region-specific disclosure notes where local law may require more detail.

 Who we are